 These money-saving tips for discount Tokyo Disneyland & DisneySea tickets will help you find deals and buy the best tickets for Disney’s parks in Japan.
 This will prevent you from having issues on the days when Tokyo Disney Resort tickets sell-out, avoiding potential headaches and frustration.
 (Updated February 4, 2020.)

-Before we get to all that, some good news: Tokyo Disneyland & DisneySea park tickets are cheaper and easier to understand than tickets for the U.S. Disney Parks.
-Aside from the language barrier, the process is far less complicated.
-Even with that said, there are still ways to save money, and a few things you should know before purchasing your Tokyo Disney Resort park tickets–and we’ve got all of that covered in this post!
+Even with this price increase, Tokyo Disneyland & DisneySea park tickets are cheaper than the U.S. parks.
+Beginning in April 2020, one day tickets will be ~$75, which is still over $40 cheaper than the least-expensive ticket to Walt Disney World or Disneyland.
+With that said, there are still ways to save money, and a few things you should know before purchasing your Tokyo Disney Resort park tickets–and we’ve got all of that covered in this post…

 Tickets at Tokyo Disney Resort are incredibly straightforward.
 The main options are 1-day, 2-day, 3-day, or 4-day park tickets.
 If you purchase a 1 or 2-day ticket, it is not a park hopper ticket.
 If you purchase a 3 or 4-day ticket, days 3 and 4 are always hopper days.
 With all tickets, you need to specify which park you will be visiting on each of the first two days.

 That’s pretty much it.
 No “Magic Your Way,” no “Park Hopper Plus.”
 No dynamic pricing or date-based price surges.
 None of that.
 There are also no hard ticket events like Christmas or Halloween parties.
 All of Tokyo Disney Resort’s exceptional seasonal entertainment–including Easter, Halloween, and Christmas parades–are included in the cost of that ~$75 ticket.